 You can simply download this app, help them get set up and let them start playing.

-One thing I really like about it is that it doesn’t include any in-app purchases (which, as I’ve learned the hard way, can be quite expensive), is free to download and you don’t even need to be a bank customer to play with it.
+One thing I really like about it is that it doesn’t include any in-app purchases, is free to download, and you don’t even need to be a bank customer to play with it.

 The premise is simple.

-Your child will unlock new levels and items when they reach their savings goals (so they also learn the value of SMART goal setting, which is a double win for me).
+Your child will unlock new levels and items when they reach their savings goals, so they also learn the value of SMART goal setting.

-Want your kids to enjoy a financial education but don’t want to rely on screens to do it?
+Want your kids to benefit from a financial education but don’t want to rely on screens to do it?